ludavid15/notes/engineering/_posts/2023-03-31-leadership.md

 This way, you allow the other person to show you their perspective.
 Then that becomes the anchor for what you talk through next.
 This can be effective in one-on-one meetings, but also in group meetings, such as a backlog refinement.
 Instead of having the product owner ask "does this make sense?" have the dev team present their understanding of each user story.

-All that said, this advice is predicated on that individual having the desire to understand "why".
-For those who don't seek to spend all their time wondering about the deeper questions, this may not be the best strategy.
+All that said, this advice is depends on that individual having the desire to understand "why" in the first place.
+For those who aren't interested in learning, this probably wouldn't work.

 ### Patience & Teamwork